Translations

 New Thunderbird

 Thunderbird had been my second option.
-It became my option, late yesterday afternoon.
+It became my choice late yesterday afternoon.
 The appearance is not as pleasant as eM Client, but Thunderbird cooperates with my “Comcrap” and Juno email systems.
 Thunderbird is a product of Mozilla, which is also the owner of the Firefox web browser that I prefer.
 The software is free.

 Conclusion

-United States 180, Russia 126, Belgium 74, Germany 71, United Kingdom 32, Iran 23, Poland 15, Netherlands 13, France 8, Sweden 7, Belarus 6, Spain 3, Japan 3, Nepal 3, Ukraine 3, Argentina 2, Canada 2, Iceland 2, Guernsey (an island in the English Channel, off the Normandy coast) 1, Other (unknown) 12
+United States 180, Russia 126, Belgium 74, Germany 71, United Kingdom 32, Iran 23, Poland 15, Netherlands 13, France 8, Sweden 7, Belarus 6, Spain 3, Japan 3, Nepal 3, Ukraine 3, Argentina 2, Canada 2, Iceland 2, Guernsey (an island in the English Channel off the Normandy coast) 1, and other (unknown) 12.

-God created the universe in six days (Genesis 1:1 – 2:3).
+God created the universe in six days (Genesis 1:1–2:3).
 Could “Microcrap” make another update that would allow even their outdated software, such as Windows Live Mail 2012, to work as it had been doing?
 I doubt it.
 “Microcrap” is not that competent.

-This 388th article reminds me of my third article: “Give Me a Horse and a Dirt Road (published 3-9-2006; article #3).”
+This 388th article reminds me of my third article, “Give Me a Horse and a Dirt Road (published 3-9-2006; article #3).”
 I think that I'll go read that article now.

 No comments: